-The IIE Professional Certificate in Accountancy is effectively a bridging programme into the IIE Chartered Accountancy pathway both offered at IIE MSA.
-The programme is designed for students who have, for example, completed a non-SAICA-accredited degree or Advanced Diploma, or do not meet the requirements to gain direct entry into the IIE Postgraduate Diploma in Accounting (PGDip (Accounting)) programme.
-The programme also focuses, to a large extent, on readiness preparation for the IIE PGDip (Accounting) programme offered at IIE MSA, to increase the successful student’s chances of passing the IIE PGDip (Accounting), also offered at IIE MSA, in as short a time possible.
+The IIE Professional Certificate in Accountancy is effectively a bridging programme into the Chartered Accountancy pathway both offered at The IIE MSA.
+The programme is designed for students who have, for example, completed a non-SAICA-accredited degree or Advanced Diploma, or do not meet the requirements to gain direct entry into the IIE Postgraduate Diploma in Accounting (PGDip Accounting) programme.
+The Higher Certificate in Accounting programme also focuses, to a large extent, on readiness preparation for the PGDip (Accounting) programme offered at The IIE MSA, to increase the successful student’s chances of passing the PGDip (Accounting), also offered at The IIE MSA, in as short a time possible.

 This module aims to provide tools that support analytical reasoning that contributes to effective management and decision-making in the context of real world scenarios.
 The module draws on a broad understanding of the economy, strategy and risk management.